craftercms/docs/source/developers/projects/studio/api/repo/list-remote.rst

 List remote Git repositories for a site.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/repository/listRemoteRepositories` for the current version.
+Please see `listRemoteRepositories <../../../../../_static/api/studio.html#tag/repository/operation/listRemoteRepositories>`_ for the current version.

 --------------------